mrcampbell/stax-refund-service/README.md

 This project is simply for demonstration, and some parts are left undone, but documented, for brevity.
 This service normally wouldn't have need for a database, and would normally map requests to services like a 1st or 3rd Party Authenticator, and a Banking Service, I just added a SQLite Database to simulate the persistence of a downstream service.

-The Database (on startup) is reset and populated with Payments and Refunds.
+The Database is reset and populated with Payments and Refunds on startup, and restart.
 To refresh the database, simply restart the server.

 ### Architectural Diagram